lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

-I also want to recommend an already existing, more explicit, *and* familiar language for talking about this subject, so that we stop propagating bad advice such as "don't abstract too much!".
+I also want to recommend an already existing, more explicit, *and* familiar language for talking about this subject, so that we stop propagating bad advice such as "don't abstract too much!"
 Countless times I've suffered, as a hired maintainer of software, the consequences of innocent adoption of such advice.

 ## On abstraction and the real world